The higher dimensional propositional calculus: Introduction

 In \cite{SBLP} we focused on an application to logic.
 Just like Boolean algebras are the algebraic counterpart of classical propositional logic $\mathrm{CL}$, for every $n\geq 2$ we defined a logic $n\mathrm{CL}$ whose algebraic counterpart are $n\mathrm{BA}$s.
 We also proved that every tabular logic with a single designated value is a sublogic of some $n\mathrm{CL}$.
 Although we provided Hilbert-style calculi for each $n\mathrm{CL}$, the proof theory of these logics was not investigated in detail.

 In the present paper, we intend to develop more perspicuous calculi for the logics $n\mathrm{CL}$s, which may afford better insights into the behaviour of higher-dimensional logical connectives.
 The proof-theoretic framework of Gentzen's \emph{sequent calculi} appears as a promising candidate to achieve such a goal.
-Under optimal conditions, such as we find in classical logic, it may yield an algorithmic presentation of the equational consequence relation of Boolean algebras, via the derivability relation of a logical calculus that is equivalent (in the sense of \cite{blok2006equivalence}) to it.
 While it is relatively easy to transform the sequent calculus for classical logic into a calculus for the equivalent logic $2\mathrm{CL}$, logics with a dimension greater than $2$ present trickier challenges.